 More than just an orchestra

-In addition to hundreds of high-quality orchestral sounds, Sibelius 7 Sounds includes exclusive rock, pop, and jazz sounds from the team who developed the Pro Tools Complete Creative Collection and the Pro Tools Instrument Expansion Pack.
-The collection includes vintage keyboards, guitars, basses, drum kits, and more.
+In addition to hundreds of high-quality orchestral sounds, Sibelius 7 Sounds has exclusive rock, pop, and jazz sounds from the team who developed the Pro Tools Complete Creative Collection and the Pro Tools Instrument Expansion Pack.
+The collection has vintage keyboards, guitars, basses, drum kits, and more.

 Make great-sounding big band scores with a full set of jazz horns, including trumpets, trombones, and saxophones, with authentic growls, plops, doits, and falls, plus a high-quality brush drum kit.